Description

 Floating Battery Post Bushing

-Over time, the positive post grows upward.
-This growth would damage the cover if the lead post were affixed to the battery cell cover.
-The floating bushing stops any damage by moving upward at the same rate as the post, and the O-rings on the bushing maintain the seal against the cover.
+Over time, the positive post expands and grows upward.
+This growth would damage the cover if the lead post is affixed to the battery cell cover.
+The floating bushing stops any damage by moving upward at the same rate as the post.
+To prevent leakage, the two O-rings on the bushing maintain the seal against the cover.

 Battery Vent Caps

-All lead-acid batteries form gas in them, mostly when they are being charged.
-This gas will build up pressure and cause damage unless it can escape.
-A vent cap solves this issue since it lets the gas exit from the battery.
+All lead-acid batteries generate gas, especially when they are being charged.
+This gas will build up pressure and cause damage to the battery unless it can escape.
+A vent cap prevents this issue by allowing the gas to exit from the battery.
+The best ones contain a flame arrestor which prevents the gas inside the battery from igniting.

 There are many types of vent caps.
 Some have a flame arrestor, and some do not.
 Other types such as Water Miser Battery Caps can slow the rate of water loss.
 Some vent caps must be removed from the battery so that more water can be added.
-Others have a flip-open top that lets them remain on the battery while checking the level or adding water.
-A speed vent cap is made up of 3 or 4 vent caps that are all connected, thus letting you install or remove all of them at the same time.
-Which type you choose depends on what options you need and on how much you want to spend.
-To help you choose, our FAQ page has a chart that shows our various vent caps and their features.
+Others have a flip-open top that lets them remain on the battery while checking the fluid level or adding water.
+A speed vent cap is made up of 3 or 4 vent caps that are all connected, thus letting you install or remove all of them simultaneously.
+Which type of vent cap you choose to buy depends on what options you need and on your budget.
+To help you choose, our FAQ page has a chart that shows our different models and their features.

 What are lead-acid batteries used for?

 Small batteries are mainly used in motorbikes and cars.
-Large deep-cycle batteries are used for a wide variety of things such as forklifts, golf carts, solar arrays, and more.
-They are used to provide backup power where a constant power source is vital.
+Large deep-cycle batteries are used for a wide variety of applications including forklifts, golf carts, solar arrays, and more.
+They are used to provide backup power where a constant power source is needed.